symbolfigures/fields/anim/README.md

 `python generate_images.py bezier --segments=16 --frames=512 \`
     `../train/out/web_dpi300_px512_2024-09-27 \`

+#### 1.2 Random

+Generate a batch of random images that are not in any sequence.
+Useful for producing synthetic data for a new model that trains on processed images.

+Enter the number of images to generate and the input directory.
+Include a set number to help track sepatate batches. python generate_images.py random --count=1024 --set_no=0 \
+	../train/out/web_dpi300_px1024_2024-10-02

 ### 2. Process images

 The `invert` function in `process_images.py` inverts the grayscale values.
 It can also increase the lightness and convert to bitmap.
 To increase the lightness, pass in a new minimum value for the typical range (0, 255), and the values will be scaled up.
 To convert to bitmap, pass in the option `--bitmap`.